deveshlodhi792/cybersecurity-notes/sql.md

     > In the example, the command will show all coloumns along with contents of a table.
 Here *(asterisk) symbol indicate to retrive all coloumns of the table.
 If we want to view only specific coloumns then we have to put name of coloumn in place of asterisk symbol, we can see this in example 2 above and ',' is used to retrive multiple coloumns.

+## U - Update(UPDATE)
+  * To update an existing record within a table - "UPDATE SET WHERE"

+    Example of usage:-

+    UPDATE books
+    SET description = "An In-Depth Guide to Andriod's Security Architeture."
+    WHERE id = 1;

+    > WHERE clause is used to locate and modify the record from the list.

+## D - Delete(DELETE)
+  * To delete record from a table - "DELETE FROM WHERE"

+    Example:-
+    DELETE FROM books WHERE id = 1;